rapidsai/docs/maintainers/depmgmt.md

 ## Testing a Dependency

 The build scripts located in the `ci/gpu` folder of the project can be easily modified to test a dependency.
 For example, the [build script for cuDF](https://github.com/rapidsai/cudf/blob/branch-0.14/ci/gpu/build.sh) may contain these lines to install packages required to build from source and test notebooks.
-If you want to test a a new dependency before adding/updating the integration repo, follow these steps:
+To test a new dependency before adding to or updating the integration repo, follow these steps:

 ```